 Cloakrooms; boys' entrance area; Home Economics and Technology corridors.
 (Initial arrangements will vary due to social distancing restrictions).
+Once the warning bell has sounded, all pupils should collect books from their lockers and move to classes.

 Boys are not allowed in the Girls' locker bays and vice versa.